Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Model

 In the above expressions, $\vec{s}_n$ ($\vec{\tau}_n$) represents the top (bottom) spin operator of the $n$th rung, $J$, $J'$, and $J_\perp$ denote the isotropic AF Heisenberg interactions, $D$, $D'$, and $D_\perp$ denote the DM interactions, and $\Gamma$, $\Gamma'$, and $\Gamma_\perp$ denote the anisotropic exchange interactions.
 As shown in Fig.~\ref{Fig:SL}, the DM vector directions are different for the horizontal bonds ($\hat{d}=\hat{y}$) and the vertical bonds ($\hat{d}=\hat{x}$) because of the Rashba SOC-induced hoppings.
 The primary magnetic field effect is the Zeeman coupling.
 An out-of-plane magnetic field (i.e., $z$ direction magnetic field) can induce fluxes and generate the plaquette interactions.
 However, these effects, higher-order contributions based on the Hubbard model, are likely small and thereby ignored in this work.

 The two-leg spin ladder model has several special limits.
 When the rung couplings are absent (i.e., $J_\perp=D_\perp=\Gamma_\perp=0$), the system is reduced to two decoupled spin chains.
 When the couplings in one of the legs are absent (e.g., $J'=D'=\Gamma'=0$), the two-leg spin ladder becomes a necklace model, related to the Kondo necklace model introduced by Doniach \cite{DoniachS1977}.
 Another special situation is a symmetric spin ladder with $J=J'$, $D=D'$, and $\Gamma=\Gamma'$, convenient for analytical approaches.
-In the rest of the paper, we focus on the two-leg spin ladder model and discuss two different approaches in several analytically tractable cases.